FREE Virtual Teacher Professional Development Workshop 2022

 The FDR Memorial Legacy Committee (FDR Committee) and the University of the District of Columbia (UDC) are partnering to conduct this virtual Summer Professional Development.

 We are looking for teachers interested in expanding their knowledge of the disability rights movement, FDR and his disability, new perspectives in teaching about FDR and his era, and the intersection of civil rights and disability rights.
-We are looking for teachers who work in public schools, charters or private schools in middle and high school.
+We are looking for teachers who work in public schools, charters or private schools.